 Apply the Degreaser

-Making sure that the stovetop is clear of any utensils (you may get drips), spray on the degreaser.
-Allow it to work for at least fifteen minutes.
+Make sure the stovetop is clear of any utensils (you may get drips), and spray on the degreaser or a homemade vinegar solution.
+Allow it to work for at least 15 minutes.

 Wipe Away Degreaser